-It is for the council to determine how stock is efficiently used.
-Approval is not required from the Ministry of Housing, Communities and Local Government for backfilling/swapping a property.
+It is for the council to determine how stock is efficiently used and approval is not required from DLUHC for backfilling/swapping a property.
 Any swapped property within existing stock should remain available for subsequent letting to the meet the immediate needs of the eligible cohort.